 Additional rental assistance is available.
 While some of the organizations listed above will provide help to qualified families or individuals for paying their rent and housing expenses, there are other options.
 A combination of non-profits and government grants may be available for expenses such as security deposits and other needs.
 Get information on other housing and Cobb County rent assistance programs.

 Cobb County housing assistance including shelters and transitional housing is for families that are facing imminent eviction or individuals that are now homeless.
 Non-profits will help rehouse people and offer basic needs such as free food or clothing.
 Units are offered for single parents, families with children, veterans, and others.
 Clients can also get referrals and information on permanent housing.
 Read more transitional housing in Cobb County.

 Public assistance and government benefits are available from Human and Social Services Centers.
 This form of financial aid tends to be for very low income residents and seniors in Cobb County Georgia.
 However there are many types of programs offered.
 They include some of the following.

 Many people may not realize it, but the Catholic Charities of Atlanta and Cobb County offers homeowners foreclosure intervention programs.
 It is a form of short or long term mortgage help.
 The agency administers a one-on-one counseling program and also offers other services for homeowners who are in default or at risk of foreclosure.
-Learn about your various options and methods and programs to stop a foreclosure.
-Call the agency at 404-881-6571 to learn more or apply for foreclosure assistance.
-They also can refer people to bank assistance programs, such as those offered by Bank of America.
-Read more.

-Greater Community Mission Center ((770) 590-8510) runs a food pantry and clothing closet.
+Greater Community Mission Center (call (770) 590-8510) runs a food pantry and clothing closet.

 Cobb County and Marietta Georgia is also served by many other food banks, churches, and charity organizations.
-Find a listing of more food banks in Cobb County.
+Find a listing of more free food banks in Cobb County.